 Without a dedicated mallet instructor, I was mostly self taught, learning from The Goldenberg Books and Stevens "Method of Movement".
 I mostly use Stevens grip for four-mallet but also can use Burton grip.
 I also experiment with six-mallet independence.

 I have found that I have a knack for working out deals and also restoring instruments.
 I have a Inventory of instruments I can use for gigs and loan out.
 I've been asked on multiple occasions, "Why do you have so many instruments?"
-The answer is pretty simple: I have the means, and I want to play them.
+The answer is pretty simple: Because I can, and because I want to play them.

 I am most active in the Pensacola Bay Concert Band, where I serve as a section leader, provide percussion instruments and equipment, and do other behind-the-scenes band duties.
-I also play cajón with the Wind Ensemble at local nursing and retirement facilities.
+I also play cajón with the Wind Ensemble at local nursing and assisted living facilities.

 Subject to change, I will perform in these events: